gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 The `Two_Bit_Packed_File_Signal_Source` implementation allows reading two-bit length samples from a file.
-The data is assumed to be packed as bytes `item_type=byte` or shorts `item_type=short` so that there are 4 two bit samples in each byte.
-The two bit values are assumed to have the following interpretation:
+The data is assumed to be packed as bytes `item_type=byte` or shorts `item_type=short` so that there are 4 two-bit samples in each byte.
+The two-bit values are assumed to have the following interpretation:

 |---